-With newer therapeutic regimens, many patients can achieve remission after second- or third-line treatments.
-Although remission in the range of one year or longer can be seen with some of the treatments, it may be shorter with each round of therapy.
+With newer therapeutic regimens, many patients can achieve remissions after second line or third line treatments.
+Although remissions in the range of one year or longer can be seen with some of the treatments, they may be shorter with each round of therapy.

-TRANSFORMED FL
+Transformed FL

-Some patients with FL may eventually develop a transformed lymphoma (when a slow-growing lymphoma changes into a fast-growing one) at a rate of 2%-3% per year.
+Some patients with FL may eventually develop a transformed lymphoma (when a slow-growing lymphoma changes into a fast-growing one) at a rate of 2-3% per year.
 A transformed lymphoma is often more aggressive and usually requires more intensive treatment.
-The risk of developing a transformed lymphoma increases each year, from the time of diagnosis until approximately 10 years afterward, after which point transformations become rare.
-For more information on transformed lymphomas, view the Transformed Lymphomas fact sheet on LRF's website at (lymphoma.org/publications).
+The risk of developing a transformed lymphoma increases each year from the time of diagnosis until approximately 10 years afterwards, after which point transformations become rare.
+For more information on transformed lymphomas, view the Transformed Lymphomas fact sheet on the Foundation's website at lymphoma.org/publications.